 Why do we need a transportation data repository?

-· The need for policies within and between agencies to govern data sharing, ownership, access, security, and privacy;
+· The need for policies to govern data sharing, ownership, access, security, and privacy;

-· A shortfall of technical capacity in the public sector to address data analytics, visualization, privacy, and cybersecurity;
+· A shortfall of capacity (both human and computational) in the public sector for data analytics, visualization, privacy, and cybersecurity;

-· The potential for non-uniform coverage and other biases in individual datasets to lead to misinterpretation of shared results.
+· The potential for non-uniform coverage and biases in individual datasets that can lead to misinterpretation or misuse of shared results; and

 · Laws and regulations which place transportation data at risk of disclosure to any interested party.

 These barriers create a strategic problem for every city around the world.
 While the public benefits are obvious, the private cost to any one of these organizations appears insurmountable.
 Individually, they lack the institutions, domain knowledge, wherewithal, and trust necessary to share their data and deliver solutions.